tronprotocol/tips/tip-otak-pq.md

 Therefore, no pruning or archival mechanisms are needed for consumed child keys.

 This sequential index model also naturally prevents replay attacks, because any transaction referencing a previously used child key will be rejected during validation.

+### 10. Rotation Window

+Purpose

+To ensure uninterrupted long-term account operation and eliminate the possibility of exhausting an active Merkle Tree, OTAK-PQ introduces a Rotation Window.

+A Rotation Window is a reserved range of Child Keys located at the end of every active Merkle Tree.
+Child Keys within this window MUST NOT be used for ordinary account transactions and are reserved exclusively for Merkle Tree Rotation.

+The size of the Rotation Window is protocol-defined or implementation-dependent.
+For example, an implementation MAY reserve the final 5% of Child Keys for this purpose.

+Rotation Procedure

+Wallet software SHOULD continuously monitor the remaining number of available Child Keys.

+When the active Merkle Tree enters the Rotation Window, the wallet SHOULD automatically:

+· Deterministically generate a new set of Child Keys according to the TRC-102 standard.
+· Build a new Merkle Tree.
+· Compute the corresponding Merkle Root.
+· Create and submit a Merkle Tree Rotation transaction using a valid unused Child Key belonging to the Rotation Window.

+This process is intended to occur automatically without requiring user intervention.

+Wallet implementations MAY notify the user after a successful Merkle Tree Rotation, but user confirmation is NOT required for the protocol-defined rotation process.

+Rotation Validation

+Upon receiving a Merkle Tree Rotation transaction, network nodes MUST verify that:

+· The transaction signature is valid.
+· The signing Child Key belongs to the currently active Merkle Tree.
+· The provided Merkle Proof is valid.
+· The Child Key belongs to the Rotation Window.
+· The Child Key has not been previously consumed.
+· The submitted rotation request satisfies all protocol validation rules.

+Network nodes MUST reject any ordinary transaction signed by a Child Key belonging to the Rotation Window.

+After successful confirmation:

+· The stored merkle_root is replaced with the new Merkle Root.
+· last_used_child_index is reset to zero.
+· The new Merkle Tree becomes the active tree.
+· The previous Merkle Tree is permanently deactivated.
+· Any remaining unused Child Keys belonging to the previous Merkle Tree become permanently invalid.

+Transactions signed by Child Keys belonging to any previously deactivated Merkle Tree MUST be rejected.

+Recovery

+Because both Access Keys and all Merkle Trees are deterministically derived from the user's master Seed according to the TRC-102 standard, no additional backup material is required.

+During account recovery, the wallet regenerates the currently active Merkle Tree from the master Seed and synchronizes its operational state using the merkle_root and last_used_child_index stored in the network State.

+Security Properties

+The Rotation Window preserves the core OTAK-PQ security model while enabling unlimited long-term account operation.

+Specifically:

+· Access Keys never participate in signing on-chain transactions.
+· No Access Key signature is ever exposed during the rotation process.
+· Account ownership remains unchanged.
+· Unlimited Child Key generation is supported through successive Merkle Tree Rotations.
+· The per-account State size remains constant regardless of the number of rotations performed.
+· Merkle Tree replacement is authorized exclusively by valid one-time Child Keys.

+By reserving a Rotation Window at the protocol level, OTAK-PQ guarantees that Merkle Tree replacement is enforced by the protocol itself rather than relying solely on wallet implementation behavior.

+Consequently, an active Merkle Tree can never become fully exhausted while still retaining sufficient authorization capacity to securely activate its successor.
 ___
 ___
 # Threat Model